 Health insurance is provided through the program.
 Extra costs a family might incur include an extra plate at the table, the cost to drive the student to activities and the addition of another person to the family.

-Most importantly, IRIS works only with the YES program, which is funded and supported by the United States Department of State.
-This provides each of our students with a scholarship to participate in the exchange.
-Most other student exchange organizations are for-profit, meaning that, often times, only wealthy families and their students are eligible.
-With the YES program, many of our students would never have had the opportunity to travel or study in another city, let alone in the U.S.
+Most importantly, all of IRIS’s students are from the YES program, which means each of our students have received a scholarship to participate in the exchange.
+Most other student exchange organizations are for-profit, meaning that most students come from wealthy families.
+With the YES program, many of our students would never have had the opportunity to travel or study in another city, let alone in the U.S. They are provided this scholarship by the U.S. Department of State to promote person-to-person diplomacy.

 Each family gets to choose which student they would like to host!
 IRIS staff can also help narrow down your choices by providing you with specific things you might be looking for in your student (e.g. “boy, likes sports, comes from a big family”).